UK imposes 25% energy windfall tax to help households as bills surge | Headlines

 SUPPORT PACKAGE Shares in Harbour Energy, the biggest UK North Sea oil and gas producer, turned negative after Sunak's announcement but retraced their losses swiftly.

-British North Sea focused oil firm EnQuest's shares were down 3.8% at 1236 GMT, their biggest daily drop in over two weeks and well below an index of European oil and gas firms rising 0.7%.
-Shares in oil majors BP and Shell, which are global companies and so less affected by UK policy, touched session lows after the announcement, but recovered and were up around 0.9%.
+British North Sea focused oil firm EnQuest's shares were down 8.5% at 1448 GMT - their biggest daily drop in over a month and well below an index of European oil and gas firms which was up more than 1%.
+Shares in oil majors BP and Shell, which are global companies and so less affected by UK policy, touched session lows after the announcement, but recovered and were up more than 1%.

-The package of support was worth 15 billion pounds Sunak said.
+"We have consistently emphasized the importance of a stable environment for long-term investment," a Shell spokesperson said, calling the investment-linked tax relief measure a "critical principle" of the levy.
+The package of support was worth 15 billion pounds, Sunak said.
 A similar support package in February was worth 9 billion pounds and Sunak said the government was overall providing 37 billion pounds to help consumers.

-It included cash payments to around a third of British homes, including 650 pounds to 8 million low-income households.
-It also doubled a previously promised 200 pound discount on energy bills and scrapped a require to repay it.
+On top of the 400 pound energy bill credit for all households - which replaces an earlier repayable 200 pound grant - the government will provide more targeted support for poorer households than before.
+More than 8 million low-income households will receive an extra 650 pound cost-of-living grant, with smaller additional sums for all pensioners and the disabled.

 The announcement also comes at a time when Johnson is keen to move the conversation away from a damning report detailing a series of illegal lockdown parties at his Downing Street office.
 Labour, which had been campaigning hard for a windfall tax, said the U-turn showed the Conservative government was motivated by politics rather than a desire to help people.